 This is a frequently experienced problem and is more common among men with curly beards.
 It can be caused both due to dry skin or oily skin.
 Dr Apratim Goel says that the best way to deal with this issue is to use a good aloe vera gel, which is both hydrating and soothing, and this must be left on overnight for the best results.
 Alternately, a good beard oil or beard balm can also be used at night.

 LSA Recommends: Beardo Godfather Beard Lite Oil (Rs 315) contains almond oil and aloe vera and is great for day or night use, in case you want to keep your frizzy beard in check.

 Folliculitis Barbae (hair follicle infection)

-This is a bacterial infection that affects a large number of bearded men.
-It is a natural bacteria that exists in our nose and nail beds, but when it spreads to the beard causes painful acne.
-It can also happen if you shave against the hair growth or due to unsterilised razor.
+As one of the most common beard-related skin issues, this is a bacterial infection that affects a large number of bearded men.
+It is a natural bacteria in our nose and nail beds, but when it spreads to the beard, it causes painful acne.
+It can also happen if you shave against the hair growth or due to an unsterilised razor.
 Dr Jaishree Sharad, celebrity cosmetic dermatologist explains, “Folliculitis is caused often when people do not sterilise their razor with hot water before use.
 Certain products or colours could irritate the hair follicle and cause this reaction.

 Hair loss on beard